allan-tulane/fa-23-recitation-04-zdupre18/recitation-05.md

 a table of results, but feel free to use code from Lab 1 to plot the results as well.

+.
+O(n^2). in this lab with noting these are the bounds the the average time was O(n*log(n)) and for ssort it was n2.
+I used an input list of[100, 500, 1000, 5000, 10000, 50000, 100000, 500000, 1000000, 5000000] and with this came back with those times.

 **1c)**

 Python uses a sorting algorithm called [*Timsort*](https://en.wikipedia.org/wiki/Timsort), designed by Tim Peters.
 Compare the fastest of your sorting implementations to the Python sorting function `sorted`, conducting the tests in 3b above.

+my fastest sorting times of O(n2) compared to the function sort.
+Timsort has as running time of O(n log n)